Varagos/MinasPhone/server/DEPLOY.md

 npm version patch # or minor, major
 # Create a tag
 git tag nestjs-server-v1.2.3
+# Push the changes to the main branch
+git push origin main
 # Push the tag to the remote repository
 git push origin --tags
-# Push the changes to the main branch
-git push origin main

-# or to push both changes and tags at once
-git push --follow-tags
 ```